New album:

-Jordan’s full-length studio album of original contemporary Yiddish music for kids and families: “Pantakozak & other new Yiddish songs for kids,” is available now from Borscht Beat via Bandcamp.
+Jordan’s full-length studio album of original contemporary Yiddish music for kids and families: “Pantakozak & other new Yiddish songs for kids,” is available now from Borscht Beat via Bandcamp, together with an 11” x 11” kids book with original art by Nina Wright and lyrics in Yiddish, English, and transliterated Yiddish.

 From "Pantakozak and Other New Yiddish Songs for Kids," available from Borscht Beat here: https://borschtbeat.bandcamp.com/album/pantakozak-and-other-new-yiddish-songs-for-kids